Public Holidays in Guyana 2026 – National, Hindu & Christian Holidays

 Frequently Asked Questions (FAQs)

-How many public holidays does Guyana have in 2025?
+How many public holidays does Guyana observe each year?

-Does Guyana shift holidays that fall on Sunday?
+Does Guyana move holidays that fall on Sundays?

 Yes.
-For example, Republic Day on February 23, 2025 falls on Sunday; the following Monday (February 24) is observed as a holiday in lieu.
+When a public holiday falls on a Sunday, the following Monday is usually observed as a holiday in lieu.

-Mashramani is Guyana’s festival celebrating the founding of the Republic on February 23, 1970.
-It features parades, music, cultural performances, and public celebrations.
+Mashramani is Guyana’s Republic Day celebration held on February 23, featuring parades, music, cultural performances, and public festivities.

 Which non-Christian festivals are public holidays in Guyana?